vsrinivas/fuchsia/examples/media/media_player_flutter/README.md

     launch media_player_flutter

-The initial screen is a menu of content items that can be played.
+The initial screen is a menu of content items that can be played, unless the config file contains only one asset, in which case the chooser screen is skipped.
 Touch one of the items to play it.
 Note that the default config file contains only one item.

-Flutter apps can't currently process command line parameters, and supporting text entry is problematic.
-For these reasons, media_player_flutter relies on a config file to determine what content to play.
-The app allows the user to choose from a number of playable items.

 The app will look for config files in two places, reading only the first file it finds: